'The Paradox of Family Structure and Plans after Work: Why Single Childless Employees May Be the Least Absorbed at Work'.

 Summary of the research:

-Traditional workplace perceptions generally hold that being single is indicative of a person’s ability to be devoted to their work, demonstrating this through longer working hours and less home-based distraction during working hours.
+Traditional workplace perceptions generally hold that being single is indicative of a person’s ability to be devoted to their work.
+Single people demonstrate this commitment by working longer hours.
+They additionally have less home-based distraction during and after working hours.

 The same general perception is that those who are married and/or have children have family responsibilities that negatively impact devotion to work, productivity and work performance.